M

 1. Make sure you have the right equipment

-When it comes down to how to start an online English teaching business, begin by covering basic tech equipment that you will use for teaching online: a working computer/laptop, a functional pair of headphones, and a stable internet connection (more on equipment later!).
-Once you have these basics, you’re ready to teach anywhere, as long as it’s a noise-free environment.
+When you start an online English teaching business, you should begin with the basic tech equipment that you will use for teaching online: a working computer/laptop, a functional pair of headphones, and a stable internet connection (more on equipment later).
+Once you have these basics, you can teach anywhere, as long as you work in a noise-free environment.

 2. Earn the credentials to teach effectively and master business skills